stateofblackasheville/wordpress/wp-content/plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.7.20 =
+* Custom CSS box
+* Pro and Lite version differences list
+* Analytics tracker fix
+* Protocolless resource URLs replaced with protocoled version for better compatibility

+= 4.7.19 =
+* Added OR and AND logic with exact word matches + notice about word boundaries for clarification
+* Added a notice for the back-end, when choosing the Post override method, that the plugin may use Cookies to store the pagination and the filter states (functional cookies only)
+* Better stripping of CSS and script contents
+* Back-end override no longer triggers, when the Post method is enabled
+* Analytics tracker - support of 3rd party plugins and the __gaTracker function
+* domDocument and multibyte functions check before use

 = 4.7.18 =
 * Fix - Minification issue causing a scrollbar malfunction fixed